bixb922/viper-examples/README.md

     # `ViperTypeError: local 'x' has type 'object' but source is 'int'`
     # The reverse order is also not allowed.
 ```
-Well, I think this is bad style anyhow, it's just that the error message can be a bit confusing For example if you assign a non-viper integer (which is an object) to a viper `int` (which is the int?).
+Well, I think this is bad style anyhow.

-Be aware: The viper code emitter its of the code at compile time, determining the type of the variables.
+Be aware: The viper code emitter analyzes of the code at compile time, determining the type of the variables.
 This is very unusual when coming from a Python background, where typing is dynamic and at runtime.

 In case you are familiar with C: The viper data types are similar to some C language data types: